Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Fluctuating patterns and unpredictable usage

 Traditional offices operated on predictable schedules.
-Hybrid work destroyed that predictability.
-Now, Tuesday might hit 70% occupancy while Friday barely reaches 25%.
+Hybrid work disrupted that predictability.
+Tuesday might hit 70% occupancy while Friday barely reaches 25%.
 This variability makes planning space requirements significantly harder.

 Organizations struggle to determine optimal space when usage fluctuates dramatically.
-Real-time occupancy tracking helps navigate this challenge by revealing actual patterns rather than relying on outdated assumptions about used space.
+Real-time occupancy tracking helps navigate this challenge by revealing actual patterns rather than relying on outdated assumptions.

 Balancing cost with employee needs

 Lower occupancy saves money, but employees still need access to quality workspace.
 Cutting too much space creates crowding on popular days, forcing people to compete for desks or meeting rooms.
-This damages the workplace experience.
+This damages the workplace experience and can undermine employee buy-in for office changes.

 Measuring multiple space types simultaneously